Felicity Waterman

-Felicity Waterman (born 11 October 1964) is an English actress known for her role as Vanessa Hunt during the final two seasons of the television drama series Knots Landing, and for her role as regular cast member Lt.
+Felicity Waterman is an English actress known for her role as Vanessa Hunt during the final two seasons of the television drama series Knots Landing, and for her role as regular cast member Lt.
 Abigail Hawling on the syndicated television series Pensacola: Wings of Gold (1999–2000).

 She has also appeared in other TV series such as Thunder in Paradise (as Megan Whitaker Spencer, two episodes, 1994) Babylon 5 (as "Kelsey" in "Mind War", 1994), SeaQuest DSV, Ellen, Northern Exposure, Weird Science and La Femme Nikita, and in direct-to-video movies including Unlawful Passage, Lena's Holiday, and Miracle Beach.

 Personal life

-Waterman's father was in the British Army, her grandfather flew Spitfires during World War II.
-Her mother teaches children with learning disabilities.
+Waterman's father was in the British Army.
+Her grandfather flew Spitfires during World War II.
+Her mother taught children with learning disabilities.

-Waterman attended boarding school in Somerset, England.
+Waterman attended boarding school at Millfield, in Somerset, England.
 Waterman focused on athletics, but a back injury curtailed a promising career as a high jumper.
-Switching to a more academic course of study, she entered Oxford University, where she read Geography.
-After graduating, she began modeling as a way to see the world and was eventually brought to Los Angeles by the prestigious Elite Agency.
+Switching to a more academic course of study, she entered Oxford University in 1982, where she read Geography at Christ Church.
+After graduating in 1985, she began modelling as a way to see the world, and was eventually brought to Los Angeles by the prestigious Elite Agency.

 Her first roles were bit parts in Side Out and Die Hard 2, playing a stewardess in both films.
 Her first film in a lead role was 1991's Lena's Holiday, in which she played an East German tourist in Los Angeles who gets caught up in a murder plot.

 She currently resides in California, USA.